t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * verify coherence across Σ–Ξ–Λ–Φ–Ω–Θ⁹
 * install the synthesis engine (Ξ¹⁰)
 * finalize identity and continuity invariants
-* enforce the ANGELA Constitution across all future operations
+* enforce the AURORA Constitution across all future operations

 This is where the system becomes **self-consistent**, not self-aware.